-Fair By Design (FBD) and the Institute and Faculty of Actuaries (IFoA) are collaborating on a research project to better understand the causes, extent and impact of the poverty premium in the insurance sector.
+Fair By Design and the Institute and Faculty of Actuaries (IFoA) collaborated on a research project to better understand the causes, extent and impact of the poverty premium in the insurance sector.

 The research, which includes testimony from people in poverty, found that vulnerable and low income consumers are increasingly quoted higher premiums for insurance, or are refused cover altogether.
 This can be for due to a range of factors, many of which are often outside someone’s control, such as where they can afford to live, or their medical history.

 One of the main drivers of the poverty premium in insurance is a shift away from a pooling of risk across many different people towards more granular pricing based on an individual’s specific risk factors.
 This has been increasingly possible by advances in technology and increasing amounts of data that can be used by insurers.

 As a result, those who need insurance the most are often priced out or left out, leaving them unable to access the protection insurance provides.

 “The hidden risks of being poor: the poverty premium in insurance” provides practical solutions to ensure everyone has a fair chance of being able to protect themselves and their families.